mvelosop/blog/content/posts/building-elegant-applications-aspnet-core-mvc-2.1-coreui-2-bootstrap-4.md

 {{<renderSourceFile "src\CoreUI.Mvc\Views\_ViewStart.cshtml">}}

-But we don't want (just for fun) to display the breadcrumbs view in the standard ASP.NTE MVC views.
+But we don't want (just for fun) to display the breadcrumbs view in the standard ASP.NET MVC views.

 We will solve this using "nested layouts" to check a nice ASP.NET MVC feature.